johnnolan/wild-magic-surge-5e/README.md

 });
 ```

-Runs when you set the module to prompt you when a spell is used by a PC with the Wild Magic Feat.
-Returns `true`.
+Runs when you set the module to `Incremental Check` and the increment increases.
+Returns `integer`.

 ### wild-magic-surge-5e.CheckForSurge